ASMCUE Travel Awards

 ASMCUE Travel Award

-ASMCUE is pleased to offer a limited number of Travel Awards to first-time, in-person ASMCUE attendees who are currently teaching biological sciences to undergraduates at a 2- or 4-year U.S. educational institution.
-The ASMCUE Travel Award covers ASM member early-bird registration and/or up to 3 nights at an ASMCUE hotel as designated by ASM staff.
+ASMCUE is pleased to offer a limited number of travel awards to ASMCUE attendees who are currently teaching biological sciences to undergraduates at 2- or 4-year U.S. educational institution.
+The ASMCUE Travel Award covers registration and/or up to 3 nights at an ASMCUE hotel, as designated by ASM staff.
 The award package will be determined by the strength of the application and financial need.

 Eligibility

-Prospective Travel Award applicants must satisfy the following criteria:
+Prospective ASMCUE Travel Award applicants must satisfy the following criteria:

 • U.S. citizen or U.S. permanent resident.

-• Current 2025 ASM member in good standing, at any level except basic/supporting.
+• Current 2026 ASM member in good standing, at any level except basic.

 • Faculty member, early-career scientist or postdoctoral scientist.

-• Currently teaching (part-time or full-time) an undergraduate course in biological sciences.
+• Currently teaching (part-time or full-time) a course in undergraduate biological sciences.

-The award is open to everyone, specifically focusing on individuals who bring diverse perspectives and experiences to the microbial sciences.
+* Travel award is open to everyone.
+Preference will be given to first-time attendees and individuals who bring diverse perspectives and experiences to the microbial sciences.
 This includes applicants from community colleges, rural and remote areas, Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TCUs), Asian American and Pacific Islander Serving Institutions (AAPISIs).

 Application